Recipe Overview

 Notes

-- Leftover Love: To make it into something just a little different, remove the chicken from the bone and shred it.
-Stir the meat into the sauce, mix it with a few cups of cooked pasta (depending on how much is left over) and about a cup of shredded mozzarella, and put it into a greased casserole dish.
-Top it with another 1/3 cup cheese and bake at 350°F for 25-30 minutes or until cheese is melted and casserole is heated through.
+- Leftover love: To make the leftovers into something just a little different, remove the chicken from the bone and shred it.
+Stir the meat into the sauce, mix it with a few cups of cooked pasta (depending on how much is left over) and 1 cup shredded mozzarella, and put it into a greased casserole dish.
+Top it with another ⅓ cup cheese and bake at 350°F for 25 to 30 minutes or until cheese is melted and casserole is heated through.

 Video